About the course

 - EU Foreign Policy

-Progression to the second year is conditional on satisfactory performance in the first year.
+Progression to the second year is conditional on passing examinations and/or coursework in research methods as well as the core course.

 Graduate work in politics will prepare you for an academic career in the field, either in Oxford or elsewhere, but the Department of Politics and International Relations (DPIR) also celebrates the substantial number of its graduates working in government, in diplomatic services, and in senior positions in the private sector.